Tim-Wick/Python-Master-Class/README.md

 Repo for code used in Udacity Complete Python Master Class.

 Code will not run well as is.
-Large conglomeration of code from each section.
+Large conglomeration of code from each section that are more of notes than functional code.